kununu/testing-bundle/docs/FixturesTypes/doctrine-dbal-connection-fixtures.md

 ### 1. Enable Symfony Command for a Doctrine Connection

-By default Symfony Commands are not created for any Doctrine Connection.
+By default, Symfony Commands are not created for any Doctrine Connection.
 If you want to enable the creation of a Symfony Command for a specific Connection you will need to enable it the configuration of the bundle by setting the option `load_command_fixtures_classes_namespace` where you specify the classes names of the fixtures that the command should run.

 ```yaml
 kununu_testing: